TEPID-ADAPT: Adaptive variational method for simultaneous preparation of low-temperature Gibbs and low-lying eigenstates: Choice of initial state

 \section{Choice of initial state}

-In this appendix we address the choice of initial state for our approach.
-Here, the initial state we refer to is the density matrix $\rho_m$ on the system register as defined in Eq.~\eqref{eq:rho_m}, explicitly diagonal in the computational basis.
-In our approach, we initialize the variational ansatz to prepare the state $\ket{\Phi(\vec{\varphi}_0)}$ in Eq.~\eqref{eq:GivCxState} on the extended system, where $\vec{\varphi}_0$ is the choice of the initial state preparation parameters.
+In this appendix we address the choice of initial parameters $\vec{\mu}$ for the initial state $\rho_m$ for our algorithm before ADAPT-VQE starts to build the basis-change unitary $V_A$.
+In our approach, we initialize the state preparation ansatz to prepare the state $\ket{\Phi(\vec{\varphi}_0)}$ in Eq.~\eqref{eq:GivCxState} on the extended system, where $\vec{\varphi}_0$ is the choice of the initial state preparation parameters.
 Before we adaptively build the rest of the ansatz out on the system register, we allow the algorithm to classically optimize the $\vec{\varphi}$ parameters using free energy as the cost function.

 It is straightforward to motivate what the result of this optimization would be.
 By construction, $\rho_m$ is diagonal in the computational basis.
-The expectation value of any off-diagonal portion of the Hamiltonian on $\rho_m$ will vanish.
+As a result, the expectation value of any off-diagonal portion of the Hamiltonian on $\rho_m$ will vanish.
 So, the parametrized cost function for this first round of optimization is

 where $H_D$ is the diagonal portion of the Hamiltonian.
+In this case, a good choice of the initial $\vec{\mu}$ can be

+where $H_{i,j}$ is the (i,j)$^{th}$ element of the matrix representation of the Hamiltonian in the computational basis.

-In the extreme case where the Hamiltonian is fully off-diagonal, the first term above vanishes, the optimization would choose the state that maximizes the entropy term-- the maximally mixed state in the truncated subspace
+In the extreme case where the Hamiltonian is fully off-diagonal, the first term above vanishes, and the optimization would choose the state that maximizes the entropy term---the maximally mixed state in the truncated subspace:

 where for convenience we have chosen an ordering where the relevant computational subspace occupies the first $m$ entries.
-In cases where the Hamiltonian is mostly off-diagonal, one could skip the initial optimization step and instead opt to start with this initial state directly.
+In cases where the Hamiltonian is mostly off-diagonal, one could skip the initial optimization step and instead opt to start with this choice of initial parameters $\vec{\mu}$ instead.